Skip to main content

 1. From the left pane, click Engagements.

-2. Create a Guide Engagement.
-For more information on how to create an engagement, refer to the Create In-App Guide Engagement article.
+2. Navigate to the required guide engagement, or create a new one.
+For more information on how to create an engagement, refer to the Create Guide Engagement article.

 7. Click Insert Button to add the custom button to the engagement.